xyzarivera/go-genki-bot/README.md

 # 🌟  Genki Bot

-An experimental Discord bot created while learning Golang as a language and deploying to Heroku.
+An experimental, yet deployable Discord chat bot created while learning Golang.

 This was created during my time as a student at [Code Chrysalis](https://github.com/codechrysalis)